simonom/PyCHAM/README.md

 ## Flow Mode

 When preparing model variable inputs for an instrument in flow mode (e.g. a flow tube or a chamber in flow reactor mode), the dilution factor and continuous influx of component model variables can be used.
 To simulate removal of a constant fraction of the chamber's volume per second, set the dil_fac model variable accordingly.
 For example, if the residence time in the instrument is 10 seconds, then 0.1 of the volume is removed per second, so use dil_fac = 0.1.
 If components of interest (including potentially water) are injected to the instrument to replace the components lost through chamber air being extracted, then use the model variables: const_infl, const_infl_t and Cinfl to describe their continuous influx.

+## Indoor Air Quality Mode

+For simulating atmospheres inside a building, an example set of input files is provided at PyCHAM/input/ind_AQ_ex.
+When simulating buildings for first time, it is recommended to first read the notes above regarding Flow Mode.
+This is because ventilation of the building will extract a certain fraction of air per second, which will be replaced by outdoor air.

+Other features that are relevant to indoor air simulation include: the wavelength-dependent attenuation of solar radiation (see the model variable trans_fac above); the difference rates of deposition of gases and vapours to surfaces (possibly due to differing reaction rates on surfaces) (see the vol_Comp model variable above); the emission of gases/vapours into the building either from outdoors, or from indoor surfaces can be dealt with through the const_infl model variable (described above), which has the option of specifying a path to a spreadsheet containing emissions into the gas phase (e.g. if the number of components or/and the number of time points is sufficiently great that it is more neatly contained in a spreadsheet)

 ## Frequently Asked Questions